Vilatsut/IoT-VRVM/DEPLOYING_INSTRUCTIONS.md

 ```

 ### Build the coap node on iot-lab
-To run the client node with the default COAP server address specified in the Makefile, use command:
+To run the client node with the default COAP server address specified in the Makefile, run the following command in node folder:
 ```
 make BOARD=iotlab-m3 DEFAULT_CHANNEL=17 DEFAULT_PAN_ID=0x34EF IOTLAB_NODE=m3-<ID>.grenoble.iot-lab.info flash
 ```